monguri/CCDK/docs/Setup.en.md

 A Visual Studio compatible version of Redis has been ported from the official project site.
 Compiling the MSOpenTech version of Redis generates libraries that will be referenced when using Redis in Visual Studio.

-If you have cloned the CCDK repository using `GitHub for Windows`, the Redis source code will be automatically checked out to the directory below.
+If you have cloned the CCDK repository using 'GitHub for Windows', the Redis source code will be automatically checked out to the directory below.
 <Pre>
 CCDK/externals/redis
 </pre>